-- To provide a successful and fun experience for the adolescents and dogs.
+- To provide a successful and fun experience for adolescents and dogs.

 - To increase the adoptability of selected adult dogs through basic obedience training and improved social skills.

-Student trainers are adolescents from residential centers for treatment of substance or physical abuse, behavioral and/or alienation problems.
+Student trainers are adolescents from residential centers for the treatment of substance or physical abuse, and behavioral and/or alienation problems.
 They are selected by the staff of their agency and are transported to the class site for the classes.
 The student trainer commits to one four-week course, meeting two times per week.

-Classes are held in the Spring and Fall and are lead by our volunteer trainers.
+Classes are held in the Spring and Fall and are led by our volunteer trainers.
 Up to four agencies provide student trainers to work with one group of dogs, training on different days.
 The dogs get 8 hours of training each week in their classes, plus additional socialization by attending adoption events around the area with our volunteers.